Corona Editor is the official Corona SDK plugin for Sublime Text

 - Restart Sublime Text to see the new features

-If you want to help test the latest development version of Corona Editor you can configure Package Control to grab it instead of the official release version by following these steps:
+If you want to help test the latest development version of Solar2D Editor you can configure Package Control to grab it instead of the official release version by following these steps:

 - In Sublime Text choose: Tools > Command Palette… > Package Control: Remove Package and uninstall any installed version of Corona Editor